SystemCraftsman/strimzi-kafka-cli/examples/4_configuration/readme.md

-# Topic, User and Broker configuration on Strimzi by using Strimzi Kafka CLI
+# Topic, User and Broker Configuration

 Strimzi Kafka CLI enables users to describe, create, delete configurations of topics, users and brokers like you did with native Apache Kafka commands.